laminlabs/lamin-blog/docs/lamin.md

 Hence, if you export or import between database and storage, there is no mapping and no ambiguity; the columns of an interactive sheet with experimental records map onto the columns of a csv or parquet file.
 And similar for other metadata dimensions of other data formats.

-The records management experience is similar to popular systems of record:

 ```{raw} html
 <iframe width="560" height="315" src="https://www.youtube.com/embed/NRzVQXJaRH8?si=Eqn4dBZyFDrbcxvm" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 ```